xingzaizhailu/Learning/docker/docker.md

     FROM python:2.7-slim

     # Set the working directory to /app
+    # All subsequent actions are taken from this dir in your image filesystem.
     WORKDIR /app

-    # Copy the current directory contents into the container at /app
+    # Copy the current directory contents into the container at WORKDIR/ present location, ie. `/app`
-    ADD . /app
+    ADD . .

     # Install any needed packages specified in requirements.txt
     RUN pip install --trusted-host pypi.python.org -r requirements.txt